iotaledger/wasp/docs/docs/deploy.md

 ---

-First we need to tell `wasp-cli` the location of the Goshimmer node and the committee of Wasp nodes:
+First we need to tell `wasp-cli` the location of the Goshimmer node, the faucet PoW target and the committee of Wasp nodes:

 ```
 $ wasp-cli set goshimmer.api 127.0.0.1:8080
+$ wasp-cli set goshimmer.faucetPoWTarget 22

 $ wasp-cli set wasp.0.api 127.0.0.1:9090
 $ wasp-cli set wasp.0.nanomsg 127.0.0.1:5550